Which Architecture Fits Your Business Best?

 Small, Individual Building Blocks

 Every service runs its own processes on its own code base.
 When working together those singular building blocks form the whole of the application.
 That means development teams can modify, extend and deploy each service independently.
-They can even base each microservice on very different technologies and program languages.
-But mind, that multi-technology software is harder to keep consistent, as Martin
+They can even base each microservice on very different technologies and programming languages.
+But mind, that multi-technology software is harder to keep consistent, as Martin Fowler points out.

 In microservice environments, there are few hard dependencies among teams.
 Development processes are decoupled.
 Coding teams can work on their specific features without stepping on each other’s toes.
 It’s also easier to update the system to the newest technology, as this can be done one part at a time.